joaocunha/barq/README.md

 Albeit being light enough to enhance any `<select>` element, that's when barq really excels.
 By following the old adage "keep DOM manipulation to a minimum", barq's regex powered core is able to filter through thousands of elements at lightning-fast speed.

+The ideal usage scenario is when the data can be cached by the server, so it serves it faster and with no queries to the database.
+But you need to find the right balance - you don't load humongous chunks of HTML.

-barq can enhance the user experience and save you dozens of HTTP requests while doing it.
+If used properly, barq can enhance the user experience and save you dozens of HTTP requests while doing it.

 ## Main features: